red light

 双语例句

-一个退休老人闯了红灯,被交警训了一顿。 - You should have stopped at the red light.
+一个退休老人闯了红灯,被交警训了一顿。 - A car rushed through the red light.